MoatasimB/Lessonly/README.md

 ## Overview
 ### Project Summary
 Lessonly is a virtual lesson planner for teachers.
 It features a calendar-based interface where educators can add daily notes, integrate AI-generated lesson plans, and track existing lessons for multiple grade levels.
-This tool is meant to help teachers save time and centralize teaching resources into one application
+This tool is meant to help teachers save time and centralize teaching resources into one

-## Authors
-- **Moatasim Butt** – MoatasimB – moatasim@seas.upenn.edu – [github.com/MoatasimB](https://github.com/MoatasimB)
-- **Faris Karim** – FarisKarim – farisk@seas.upenn.edu – [github.com/FarisKarim](https://github.com/FarisKarim)

 ## Usage